 Where: CIID, Toldbodgade 37b, 1253, Copenhagen K, DENMARK

-Space is limited so please RSVP via email to: firstname.lastname@example.org (with ‘crazy’ in the subject line)
+There are limited seats for this lecture so please sign-up by emailing: firstname.lastname@example.org (with ‘Dorrian’ in the subject line)